ADFG-DSF/culvert_stability/README.md

 Four scoring metrics were explored (ratio, ratio difference, log ratio, absolute log ratio).
-The two variants of log ratio were deemed most appropriate theoretically, as the log transformation linearizes multiplicative effects (for example, differences by a factor of 1/2 and a factor of 2 will have the same magnitude).
+The two variants of log ratio were deemed most appropriate theoretically, as the log transformation linearizes multiplicative effects (for example, dissimilarity by a factor of 1/2 and a factor of 2 will have the same magnitude).

 Both the log ratio and absolute log ratio are retained in describing effects, since the stories